HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 Optional QOL fixes to GBAFE are included:

 - Includes Talk and Support Fixes that don't end the unit's turn
+- Includes modern L-button cycling to quickly jump between all units on the map regardless of allegiance.
 - Includes HP bars and effective weapon notices on the map
 - Includes danger zone highlighting with Select button
 - Includes battle stats and hit effects with animations off (with a UI inspired by the original Gaiden battle frame)